 Honey that crystalises is still good for consumption.
 Americans apparently see crystallization as "wrong," so large packers filter it to remove any particles which may lead to crystallization.

 Raw and organic honey doesn't go through the process, but that doesn't mean it's going to spoil.
 Also, different honey has different rates of crystallization.
 So it may just be that the honey you have is more prone to crystallization.

 So crystallization doesn't mean there's anything "wrong" with your "liquid gold" — but if you don't like it, the best way is not to put it in the refrigerator.

-Also, at temperatures above 25 degrees Celcius, honey resists crystallization best.
-Therefore, if you want to avoid heating your honey directly to remove crystals, use indirect heating like putting a jar of it in a bigger bowl of warm water.
+Also, at temperatures above 25 degrees Celcius, it resists crystallization best.
+Therefore, if you want to avoid heating it directly to remove crystals, use indirect heating like putting a jar of it in a bigger bowl of warm water.
 You may also want to avoid putting it in refrigerator altogether.

 LEAVE A REPLY

 Your email address will not be published.
 Required fields are marked *